-The Women’s Studies Program requires the GRE for all students and the TOEFL for international students.
-The IELTS (International English Language Testing System), the MELAB (Michigan English Language Assessment Battery), and the ECPE (Examination for the Michigan Certificate of Proficiency in English) are also acceptable tests for international students.
-International students who have studied in the U.S. and/or who have received a degree from an English-speaking university should take the GRE and are not required to take the TOEFL.
+The Women’s Studies Department requires the GRE for all students and the TOEFL for some international students.
+International students who have studied in the U.S. and/or who have received a degree from an English-speaking university should take the GRE but are not required to take the TOEFL.
 The Admissions Committee will be unable to consider your application unless these test scores are received.
-More information on the IELTS, MELAB, and ECPE tests can be obtained on the Rackham website.
+More information on required tests can be obtained on the Rackham website.

 If accepted, can I defer enrollment?

-Deferment decisions are made on a case by case basis.
-Students must submit a request to the Director of Graduate Studies explaining why they would like to defer enrollment.
+Deferment decisions are made on a case-by-case basis.
+Students must submit a request to the Director of Graduate Studies explaining why they wish to defer enrollment.
 The request will be evaluated and the student will be notified of the decision as quickly as possible.

 Is there a separate application or supplementary form for admission to the Women’s Studies PhD Program, or is it sufficient to complete the online application to Rackham?

 There is no separate application that needs to be completed for the Women’s Studies Department.
 Just be sure to select the appropriate degree program to which you are applying and include all of the required application materials (i.e. academic statement of purpose, personal statement, curriculum vitae/resume, writing sample, letters of recommendation).
 Once you submit your Rackham application online, our admissions committee will have access to your submitted materials.

 When writing the academic statement of purpose, what type of information should be included?